emmanuel-bv/iotedge-iva-nano/AtHomeWorkshopInstructions.md

 This sends a command to the device to update its DeepStream configuration file with these new properties and to restart DeepStream.
 If you were still streaming the output of the DeepStream application, this stream will be taken down as DeepStream will restart.

 Let's have a closer look at DeepStream configuration to see what has changed compared to the initial `Demo Mode` configuration which is copied [here](DemoModeDeepStreamConfiguration.txt).
-From your SSH client:
+From a terminal connected to your Jetson Nano:

-1. Open an SSH connection with your Jetson Nano IP address.
-Username is `dlinano` and so is the default password.
+1. Open up the default configuration file of DeepStream to understand its structure:

     ```bash
-    ssh dlinano@YOUR_IP_ADDRESS
-    ```

-2. Open up the default configuration file of DeepStream to understand its structure:

-    ```bash
     nano /data/misc/storage/DSConfig.txt
     ```

-3. Look after the first `source` and observe how parameteres provided in IoT Central UI got copied here.
+2. Look after the first `source` and observe how parameteres provided in IoT Central UI got copied here.

 Within a minute, DeepStream should restart.
 You can observe its status in IoT Central via the `Modules` tab.
 Once `deepstream` module is back to `Running`, copy again the `RTSP Video Url` field from the `Device` tab and give it to VLC (`Media` > `Open Network Stream` > paste the `RTSP Video URL` > `Play`).